header_slot_prep

 On some slot machines, increasing the denomination or multiplier can improve your odds.
 This is unique to each slot, not a blanket statement.

-Anecdote: We watched a man burn through thousands of dollars ($50 per spins) on Dragon Link.
+Anecdote: We watched a man burn through at least two grand ($50 per spins) on Dragon Link.
 He wasn’t winning anything, not even a line hit.
 He didn’t look happy.
-After he left, I played the same machine and also lost, so I moved over a machine and hit a $500+ bonus on the first spin.
+After he left, I played the same machine and also lost, so I moved over a machine.
+I hit a $500+ bonus on the first spin.

 Yes, a big one.